alaindet/sass-pal/README.md

 Has a default reducer? **YES**

+These are **absolute units** as opposed to *relative units*.
 The reducer multiplies all given values by the existing base unit

 ```scss
 'units': (